-Figure 8.
+Figure 7.
 Proposed mechanisms and dynamics of m6A modification of HIV-1 RNA in regulating viral infection in cells.
 In the nucleus, the m6A writers (METTL3 and METTL14) add the m6A marker to HIV-1 genomic RNA (gRNA) or mRNA, and the m6A erasers (FTO and AlkBH5) remove the m6A modifications of HIV-1 RNA.
 The m6A modification of HIV-1 RNA can promote viral protein translation in cells.
-In contrast, cytoplasmic m6A readers (YTHDF1-3) bind to m6A-containing HIV-1 gRNA and mRNA, which can result in inhibition of HIV-1 reverse transcription (RT), viral mRNA expression, and thereby HIV-1 infection in cells.
+In contrast, cytoplasmic m6A readers (YTHDF1–3) bind to m6A-modified HIV-1 gRNA, which can result in inhibition of HIV-1 reverse transcription (RT), viral mRNA expression, and thereby HIV-1 infection in cells.

+Table 1.
+The shRNA sequences used in this study.